Aviationweb déjà vu Luchtvaart déjà vu

 EHGG / GRQ

-On April 6, 1990 the Togo Air Force Super Puma 5V-TAH came in for fuel when on delivery from Forus in Norway.
-Before it departed to Villacoublay, the next stop to Togo, it was photographed by Jack Poelstra.
-This 1984 built AS.332L was operated before as LN-OLE with Helikopter Service.
-In service with the Togo Air Force-Escadrille Presidentialle the 5V-TAH was reregistered 5V-MCD.
-In December 1996 the registration F-WQDX was allotted and finally it was registered G-BWZX with Bristow Helicopters Ltd. on January 6, 1997.
+On 6 April 1990, Togo Air Force AS332 L1 Super Puma 5V-TAH came in for fuel at Groningen Airport Eelde in the Netherlands when on delivery from Forus in Norway.
+Before it departed to Villacoublay in France, the next stop on the route to Togo, Jack Poelstra photographed the Super Puma.
+The 1984-built AS.332L was operated before as LN-OLE with Helikopter Service.
+In service with Togo Air Force-Escadrille Presidentialle the 5V-TAH was re-registered 5V-MCD.
+In December 1996, registration F-WQDX was allotted in France and finally the aircraft was registered G-BWZX in the UK with Bristow Helicopters Ltd. on 6 January 1997.

-Click on any of the images for the larger version and extended historic info!
+Click on the images for the larger version and extended historic info!

 PH-SGA Slingsby T.67C-3 Firefly c/n 2074

-In 1990 the RLS bought 9 Slingsby T.67C-3 Firefly for the basic training.
-They replaced the 8 Cessna F.152-II operating since 1980 in this rule.
+The Slingsby T.67 Firefly is a two-seat civil and military primary trainer.
+The RLS bought nine Slingsby T.67C-3 Firefly for the basic training in 1990.
+The T-67C-3 as bought by the RLS has wing tanks and a three-piece canopy.
+These aircraft replaced the eight Cessna F.152-II, operating in this role since 1980.
 When in August 1991 the KLM took over the RLS and transferred it into the KLM Luchtvaartschool: the aircraft were repainted in the basic KLM colours.
-PH-SGA, ex.
-G-7-137, was registered on September 4, 1990 with the Directie Rijksluchtvaartschool.
-It was photographed on May 6, 1993 in the KLS colours.
-After the PH-SGA was withdrawn from use it was sold in the UK and registered G-FLYG on August 23, 2002.
+Slingsby T.67C-3 c/n 2074 was testflown as G-7-137 and was registered PH-SGA with Directie Rijksluchtvaartschool on 4 September 1990.
+The Firefly was photographed in its KLS colours on 6 May 1993.
+After the PH-SGA was withdrawn from use by the KLS, the aircraft was sold in the UK and registered G-FLYG on 23 August 2002.

 CCCP-75499 Ilyushin IL-18D "Moscow" c/n 188011004

-On the early morning of November 12, 1991 Aeroflot Il-18D CCCP-75499 was photographed.
-However this 1968 built aeroplane wears the Aeroflot colours, it is not a normal passenger aircraft.
-It was operated in a VIP-configuration on behalf of the Byelorussia Government.
-The Ilyushin came in the day before with a trading delegation.
-The registration CCCP-75499 shown on the aircraft is in Cyrillic and means SSSR-75499.
+Aeroflot Il-18D CCCP-75499 was photographed on the early morning of 12 November 1991.
+However this 1968-built aeroplane wears the Aeroflot colours, it is not a normal passenger aircraft.
+The Ilyushin was operated in a VIP-configuration on behalf of the Byelorussia Government.
+On 11 November, the Il-18D came in at Groningen Airport Eelde, the Netherlands, with a Belorussian trading delegation.
+Registration CCCP-75499 shown on the aircraft is in Cyrillic and means SSSR-75499.
 After the Soviet Union was split up, the Ilyushin was registered in Russia as RA-75499.

 Air Atlantis operated the IT-charter program to Faro in 1992.
-The Boeing 737 CS-TIG of the Lisbon based Air Atlantis was photographed on June 15, 1992 by Jack Poelstra.
-Air Atlantis was formed in May, 1985 as a subsidiary of TAP and operated Boeing 707; Boeing 727 and Boeing 737 all leased from TAP.
+The Boeing 737 CS-TIG of the Lisbon based Air Atlantis was photographed by Jack Poelstra on 15 June 1992.
+Air Atlantis was formed in May 1985, as a subsidiary of TAP and operated Boeing 707; Boeing 727 and Boeing 737 all leased from TAP.
 When the operations stopped early 1993 caused by insolvency the aircraft returned to TAP.
-Boeing 737 CS-TIG flew first on November 9, 1989 and was one of three subleased from Bavaria Flug.
+Boeing 737 CS-TIG flew first on 9 November 1989 and was one of three subleased from Bavaria Flug.
 After the defunct of Air Atlantis the CS-TIG became part of the TAP-fleet.
-On December 16, 2001 the CS-TIG was registered PR-BRE with Brasil Rodo Aereo.
+On 16 December 2001, Boeing 737-3K9 CS-TIG was registered PR-BRE with Brasil Rodo Aereo.

 During the 1993 season the IT-charter program to Faro was operated by Air Columbus (BO/CNB).
 Air Columbus - Transporte Aéreo Nao Regular, S.A. was formed in 1989 and was based at Aeroporto do Funchal-Santa Catarina, Santa Cruz, Madeira, Portugal.
 Their Boeing 737 CS-TKC "Santa Maria" was photographed on July 12, 1993.
 Before entering service with Air Columbus this Boeing was registered LN-NOS with Norway Airlines Charter.
 After Air Columbus ceased their operations in 1994 the Boeing was returned to Norway Airlines Charter.